DTMind/DTPDO/README.md

 insertRecord($table, $param)
 ----------------------------
-Insert a record in a table by a given array
+Insert a record in a table by a given array of values

 @param string $table: table name